chadrc/simple-expression-language/Readme.md

 Group a set of expressions together to output a single value

 ```
-// Enclose expressions in a braces
+// Enclose expressions in a braces, passing in input
-{
+$ -> {
     8 * 5
     ? / 4
 }